acthilina2020/RH-ACCESSIBILITY-TESTING/README.md

 To read more about the pa11y you can find [here](https://github.com/pa11y/pa11y)
 ### Selectors
 Selectors are helpers used for identifying parts of the application in the browser.

+ADDING A NEW LINE AND PUSH TO DEV